Anti-aircraft warfare: Insurgent tactics

-Rocket-propelled grenades (RPGs) can be—and often are—used against hovering helicopters (e.g., by Somali militiamen during the Battle of Mogadishu (1993)).
+Stinger missiles supplied by the United States were used against the aircraft of the Soviet Union by the Afghan mujahideen during the Soviet occupation of Afghanistan in the Cold War.
+Rocket-propelled grenades (RPGs) can be—and often are—used against hovering helicopters (e.g., by Somali militiamen during the 1993 Battle of Mogadishu.
 Firing an RPG at steep angles poses a danger to the user, because the backblast from firing reflects off the ground.
 In Somalia, militia members sometimes welded a steel plate onto the exhaust end of an RPG's tube to deflect pressure away from the shooter when shooting up at US helicopters.
 RPGs are used in this role only when more effective weapons are not available.

-Another example of using RPGs against helicopters is Operation ANACONDA in March 2002 in Afghanistan.
-Taliban Insurgents defending Shah-i-Kot Valley used RPGs in the direct fire role against landing helicopters.
-Four rangers were killed when their helicopter was shot down by an RPG and SEAL team member Neil C. Roberts fell out of his helicopter when it was hit by two RPG.
+Another example of using RPGs against helicopters is Operation Anaconda in March 2002 in Afghanistan.
+Taliban insurgents defending Shah-i-Kot Valley used RPGs in a direct fire role against landing helicopters.
+Four rangers were killed when their helicopter was shot down by an RPG, and SEAL team member Neil C. Roberts fell out of his helicopter when it was hit by two RPGs.
 In other instances helicopters have been shot down in Afghanistan during a mission in Wardak province.
 One feature that makes RPGs useful in air defence is that they are fused to automatically detonate at 920 m.
 If aimed into the air this causes the warhead to airburst which can release a limited but potentially damaging amount of shrapnel hitting a helicopter landing or taking off.

 For insurgents the most effective method of countering aircraft is to attempt to destroy them on the ground, either by penetrating an airbase perimeter and destroying aircraft individually, e.g. the September 2012 Camp Bastion raid, or finding a position where aircraft can be engaged with indirect fire, such as mortars.
 A recent trend emerging during the Syrian Civil War is the use of ATGM against landing helicopters.